Must-Have Website Design Basics

 Even search engines will find ranking the website and navigating the information conveniently.
 The uncluttered appearance leaves a mark on users and helps reach the target audience.

-In other words, combining content and white space is one of the most efficient SEO strategies to take your website to the top.
+In other words, combining content and spacing too much is one of the most efficient SEO strategies for boosting a website’s ranking.

 5. Images